-The College for Women's baccalaureate nursing major is located on the St. Paul campus.
-The curriculum builds on the liberal arts background of the student and the values of a humanistic approach to the practice of professional nursing.
+The College for Women's baccalaureate nursing curriculum builds on the liberal arts background of the student and the values of a humanistic approach to the practice of professional nursing.
 Clinical experiences are provided using healthcare centers, community agencies and other facilities.
 Graduates are prepared to be safe, effective, professional general practitioners, to function as responsible members of the nursing profession and to continue formal education through advanced study.

 Admission to the Major in the College for Women

-Students apply for admission to the nursing major in the fall semester of their sophomore year.
-The deadline for submission of the application will be October 15 with notification the first week in January.
+Students apply for admission to the nursing major in the fall semester.
+The deadline for submission of the application will be October 15 with notification of the decision the second week of January.
 Students will be considered for admission to the nursing major in two groups.

 Application eligibility criteria: